cleitonsouza01/trade/docs/api/daytrades.md

 - the fetch_daytrades() task to the OperationContainer

 Daytrades can be accumulated just like any other Operation object.
-They will update the accumulated results, but will not change the quantity or the price of the asset on the Portfolio.
+They will update the asset state adding results but will not change the quantity or the price of the asset.

 ## Daytrade(Operation):